huggingface/diffusers/examples/dreambooth/README.md

 ### Inference

-Once you have trained a model using above command, the inference can be done simply using the `StableDiffusionPipeline`.
-Make sure to include the `identifier`(e.g. sks in above example) in your prompt.
+Once you have trained a model using the above command, you can run inference simply using the `StableDiffusionPipeline`.
+Make sure to include the `identifier` (e.g. sks in above example) in your prompt.

 ```python
 from diffusers import StableDiffusionPipeline